FabLabAQ/luminaController/README.md

 # luminaController
-A simple light controller using PWM (and soft PWM)
+A simple light controller for ArduinoMega using PWM (and soft PWM)